e-j-w/Gridlock/README.md

 ## Features

-* Fits data on a grid of up to 3 free variables
+* Fits data on a grid of up to 3 free variables.
-* Uses fast non-iterative linear least-squares method
+* Uses fast non-iterative linear least-squares method.
-* Automatically calculates and displays certain properties of fits (confidence intervals, intercepts, vertices)
+* Automatically calculates and displays certain properties of fits (confidence intervals, intercepts, vertices).
 * Various polynomial type fitting functions implemented.
-* Simple ASCII data file format (compatible with gnuplot, excel, etc.)
+* Simple ASCII data file format (compatible with gnuplot, excel, etc.).
-* Plotting of fits is available via a built-in interface to gnuplot (program will still compile and run if gnuplot is not present, but plotting will be unavailable)
+* Plotting of fits is available via a built-in interface to gnuplot (program will still compile and run if gnuplot is not present, but plotting will be unavailable).

 ## How to Install